13 Design Styles

 03. Stainless Steel Texture

-04. Fluorescent Style
+4. Fluorescent Style

-Popularized by the series of posters for the movie *Spider-Man: Into the Spider-Verse*, the Fluorescent Style features a graffiti-like aesthetic.
+Popularized by the series of posters for the movie "Spider-Man: Into the Spider-Verse," the fluorescent style features a graffiti-like aesthetic.
 It employs highly saturated contrasting colors, creating a glaring, dizzying sensation.
-Nonetheless, its visual impact is undeniably strong, conveying a cool and trendy vibe.
+Despite this, the visual impact is undeniably strong, conveying a cool and trendy vibe.

-05. Diffused Gradient Illustration
+5. Diffused Gradient Illustration

 Diffused gradient is a gradient effect achieved through blurring, resembling the spread of ink wash.
 It often incorporates a slight noise texture.
 Using this gradient effect to create simple illustrations yields a clean, fashionable feel, frequently applied in food海报.